lrscy/NLP-Assginments/HW2/Problem4/README.md

 ### How to run

+#### Before run

+Before running, please read and follow the README file in Data folder.

 #### Simple run

 To run the code, you need to open it in Jupyter and click the "Run All" in "Cell" label.